 Instructor contact information, preferred method of contact, and scheduled office hours must be included in the course syllabus.
-The unit member should begin holding established office hours no later than the start of the second week of instruction during the fall and spring semesters.
-A copy of the teaching faculty member's schedule, including course times and locations and office hours should be posted on or near his/her office door and electronically.
-In addition, a copy of the schedule should be forwarded to the appropriate Dean or Department Chairperson, and to the office of the Vice President for Academic Services.
+The unit member must begin holding established office hours no later than the start of the second week of instruction during the fall and spring semesters.
+A copy of each teaching faculty member's schedule, including course times and locations and office hours should be posted on or near their office door and electronically.
+In addition, a copy of the schedule must be forwarded to the appropriate Dean or Department Chairperson, and to the office of the Vice

+President for Academic Services.

-In the event it is necessary to make long-term or permanent changes in scheduled office hours at any time during the semester, the instructor shall notify students and make corrections on the posted schedule and notify in writing the appropriate Department Chairperson, Dean and the Vice President for Academic Services.
-The instructor shall notify students and post temporary changes of short duration on the posted schedule, and the division secretary shall be notified.
+In the event it is necessary for a unit member to make long-term or permanent changes in scheduled office hours at any time during the semester, the unit member shall notify students and make corrections on the posted schedule and notify the appropriate Department Chairperson, Dean and the Vice President for Academic Services in writing.
+The instructor shall notify students and post temporary changes of short duration on the posted schedule, and must notify the division.